Big Ramsey degrees using parameter spaces

 \section{Preliminaries}

 We use the standard model-theoretic notion of relational structures.
 Let $L$ be a language with relation symbols $\rel{}{}\in L$ each having its {\em arity}.
 An \emph{$L$-structure} $\str{A}$ on $A$ is a structure with {\em vertex set} $A$ and relations $\rel{A}{}\subseteq A^r$ for every symbol $\rel{}{}\in L$ of arity $r$.
 If the set $A$ is finite, we call $\str A$ a \emph{finite structure}.
+We will always use bold letters $\str{A},\str{B},\ldots$ to denote structures and $A,B,\ldots$ to denote their corresponding underlying sets.
 We consider only structures with finitely many or countably infinitely many vertices.

 Given two $L$-structures $\str{A}$ and $\str{B}$, a function $f\colon A\to B$ is an \emph{embedding} $f\colon \str{A}\to\str{B}$ if it is injective and for every $\rel{}{}\in L$ of arity $r$ we have that We say that $\str{A}$ and $\str{B}$ are \emph{isomorphic} if there is an embedding $f\colon \str{A}\to \str{B}$ that is onto.